 Global energy needs are ever increasing and Governments across the globe have committed to reduce their emissions of greenhouse gases as they seek to protect the planet for future generations.
-As such, many are turning to sustainable energy solutions and nuclear energy which, as an inherently low-carbon power source, is considered to be an integral part of the solution to reduce the world’s CO2 emissions and combat climate change.
+As such, many are turning to sustainable energy solutions and nuclear energy which, as an inherently low carbon power source, is considered to be an integral part of the solution to reduce the world’s CO2 emissions and combat climate change.

 Nuclear energy continues to play a vital role in meeting the world’s growing energy needs.
 Between 2010 and 2040, nuclear power generation is forecasted to double whilst world energy consumption is expected to increase by 56% (Source: US Energy Information Administration).

 If you’re a contact lens wearer, you’ll know that cleansing your lenses with a solution is an important part of your daily routine.
-To maintain high standards of hygiene, contact lens solutions are sterilized with radiation to remove irritants and allergens.
+To maintain high standards of hygiene, contact lens solutions are sterilised with radiation to remove irritants and allergens.

 As well as contact lens solutions, radiation is also used to sterilise beauty products including mascara and false eyelashes, which are used by millions every day around the world.